Fructose malabsorption or hereditary fructose intolerance?

 But glucose has also a different effect.
 Is much of it available in the intestine, the GLUT-2 transporter translocate to the apical cell wall.
 Since they also absorb fructose, they support the GLUT-5 transporters, who only transport fructose.
 That's why you may add glucose when you have to eat a larger amounts of fructose (after the restriction diet).

-Why some people develop fructose intolerance is not clear as of yet!
+Why some people develop fructose malabsorption is not clear as of yet!
 But it has been observed that over the past few years carbohydrate absorption malfunctions have been on the rise.

 (1)Rainer Klinke, Hans-Christian Pape, Stefan Silbernagl (Hrsg.): "Lehrbuch der Physiologie", 5.
 Auflage.
 Thieme, Stuttgart 2005